Jim Gibbons (Irish politician)

-James M. Gibbons (3 August 1924 – 20 December 1997) was an Irish Fianna Fáil politician who served as Minister for Agriculture from 1970 to 1973 and 1977 to 1979, Minister for Defence from 1969 to 1970 and Parliamentary Secretary to the Minister for Finance from 1965 to 1969.
+James M. Gibbons (2 August 1924 – 20 December 1997) was an Irish Fianna Fáil politician who served as Minister for Agriculture from 1970 to 1973 and 1977 to 1979, Minister for Defence from 1969 to 1970 and Parliamentary Secretary to the Minister for Finance from 1965 to 1969.
 He served as a Teachta Dála (TD) for the Carlow–Kilkenny constituency from 1957 to 1981 and February 1982 to November 1982.
 He also served as a Member of the European Parliament (MEP) from 1973 to 1977.

 Early life

-Gibbons was a native of Bonnettsrath, County Kilkenny.
-Gibbons was born into a very political family.
+Gibbons was born in Bonnettsrath, County Kilkenny, the son of Martin Gibbons, a local farmer, and his wife Agnes (née Bowe).
+Gibbons was born into a political family.
 His uncle Seán Gibbons was elected to Dáil Éireann as a Cumann na nGaedheal candidate at the 1923 general election, but later joined the Farmer's Party and eventually joined Fianna Fáil.

 Gibbons was educated locally and later attended Kilkenny CBS and St Kieran's College.
 Here, he earned a reputation on the sports field, winning a Leinster colleges' hurling title.
 Following the completion of his Leaving Certificate he studied medicine at University College Dublin, however, he abandoned his studies after two years to return to Kilkenny where he concentrated on farming.
 Gibbons later bought a 300-acre farm at the Pheasantgry, Dunmore, about four miles from Kilkenny.